The timetabling and rooming (TAR) team, based in A101, oversees the timetabling and allocation of rooms for the University.

 Group sizes, room sizes, and teaching allocations are all considered when processing requests to change options.

-The Student Hub will aim to inform you of the decision regarding your request within three working days of receipt of a fully completed form.
+The Registry/TAR team will aim to inform you of the decision regarding your request within three working days of receipt of a fully completed form and update your timetable accordingly.
 The decision will be sent to your Solent student email address.

 The submission of a form signed by all parties should not be taken as a guarantee that the requested change(s) can occur and you should continue with your currently agreed option until such time as your change request is approved.